bitstadium/HockeySDK-Windows/README.md

 ### Configure the CrashHandler
 1. Open your App.xaml.cs and override the OnStartup-Method.
 If your are using frameworks like Caliburn.Micro use the caliburn-bootstrapper.
-2. Before calling any methods you have to configure the sdk via `HockeyApp.HockeyClientWPF.Instance.Configure(YOURAPPID, YOURAPPVERSION, USERNAME, CONTACTINFO, DESCRIPTIONHANDLER, APIBASE)`
+2. Before calling any methods you have to configure the sdk via `HockeyApp.HockeyClientWPF.Instance.Configure(YOUR_APP_ID, YOUR_APP_VERSION, USERNAME, CONTACT_INFO, DESCRIPTION_HANDLER, API_BASE)`
-* YOURAPPID and YOURAPPVERSION are not optional
+* YOUR_APP_ID and YOUR_APP_VERSION are not optional
-* USERNAME and CONTACTINFO is for optional submitting an logged on username and contactinfo
+* USERNAME and CONTACT_INFO is for optional submitting an logged on username and contactinfo
-* DESCRIPTIONHANDLER is a lambda for submitting additional information like an event log
+* DESCRIPTION_HANDLER is a lambda for submitting additional information like an event log
-* The default APIBASE is https://rink.hockeyapp.net/api/2/ and can be overwritten
+* The default API_BASE is https://rink.hockeyapp.net/api/2/ and can be overwritten
 3. After the sdk is configured, all non handled exceptions are caught by the sdk.
 Exception information are written to the filesystem (%APPDATA%)
 4. Crashdata is send using <pre>HockeyApp.HockeyClientWPF.Instance.SendCrashesNowAsync();</pre>
 * The user can be asked, if the crashed should be sent using `HockeyApp.HockeyClientWPF.Instance.CrashesAvailable` and `HockeyApp.HockeyClientWPF.Instance.CrashesAvailableCount`